ELIXIR-Belgium/BioContainers_for_training/Galaxy/README.md

 > Where `<your_tag>` is the name of the image and `<your_topic>` is the name of the topic.

-This command will use the `Dockerfile` as recipe to built the corresponding Docker image.
+This command will use the `Dockerfile` automatically generated by `planemo training_init` comman as recipe to built the corresponding Docker image.

-The `Dockerfile` looks stays the same
+The `Dockerfile` looks like this:

 ```Dockerfile
 FROM bgruening/galaxy-stable:latest